alfnielsen/redux-saga-area/README.md

 export const MyAreaActions = {
    updateName
 }
+// You can get the action type definition for Saga custom reducers ect. like this: type UpdateNameActionType = typeof updateName.type

 // Export initial state for area export const MyAreaInitState = area.initialState
 // Export root-reducer for area